G-Core/product-documentation/documentation/waap/waap-rules.md

 ## What rules can you create?

-Depending on your package level, you can create the following rules:
+Depending on your <a href="https://gcore.com/docs/waap/billing" target="_blank">package level</a>, you can create the following rules:

 * <a href="https://gcore.com/docs/waap/ip-security/allow-and-block-ip-addresses" target="_blank">Allow/Block IP rules</a>: Easy to configure and designed for use cases when you need a straightforward, simple tool to manage IP access to your domain.
 These rules form access control lists (ACLs) and are free for any plan that includes our WAAP product.